 Sanergy builds a network of high-quality “Fresh Life” branded toilets and franchises them to local micro-entrepreneurs.
-Sanergy employees collect waste from the toilets daily and deliver it to a central processing facility where the waste is converted into organic fertilizer and other high-value byproducts that address serious challenges in the agricultural sector.
+Sanergy employees collect waste from the toilets daily and deliver it to a central processing facility where it is converted into organic fertilizer, insect-based animal feed and other high-value byproducts that address serious challenges in the agricultural sector.

 Sanergy’s model ensures increased access to improved sanitation facilities in slums while also providing a safe way to treat human waste and capitalize on its inherent value.

-Paradigm is now the leading distributor of fuel-efficient cookstoves in Kenya.
+Paradigm is a leading distributor of fuel-efficient cookstoves in East Africa.

 Bridge International Academies is expanding access to affordable high-quality primary education for low-income families.

-Leveraging research, technology, and data analysis in its pupil-centric approach, Bridge is able to optimize learning to achieve superior academic results, keep parent costs incredibly low, and grow quickly.
+Leveraging research, technology, and data analysis in its pupil-centric approach, Bridge is able to optimize learning to achieve superior academic results validated through independent testing, keep parent costs incredibly low, and grow quickly.
 Outside the classroom, Bridge works in partnership with governments and civil society organizations to create customized teacher-training modules and improve teacher accountability.
 With academies now open in Kenya, Uganda and Nigeria, Bridge plans to serve 10,000,000 pupils in the next decade.

 Following a final closing in September 2015, Novastar Ventures East Africa Fund I reached its target with $80 million of committed capital.
 Our private and public sector partners are some of the most experienced investors in Africa’s frontier markets.
 Family offices, foundations and individuals who share our dedication to supporting the ‘new stars’ of East Africa joined the institutional investors highlighted below.